 - 1/4 cup almond meal or oat flour

-- If roasting stone fruit, preheat oven to 375 degrees and slice fruit into thin wedges.
+If roasting stone fruit, preheat oven to 375 degrees F (190 C) and slice fruit into thin wedges.
 Place on a baking sheet with 1 tsp of coconut or olive oil and toss with a touch of turbinado or granulated sugar (optional).
 Roast for 15-20 minutes or until soft and juicy.
 Cover with foil until serving.
-Set aside
+Set aside.

-- Add the molasses, applesauce, grape seed oil, sucanat, cinnamon, baking powder, salt and cinnamon and whisk.
+Add the molasses, applesauce, oil, sucanat, cinnamon, baking powder, salt, and cinnamon and whisk.
 Add almond milk and stir once more.

-- Once done, place on a cooling rack briefly to let steam roll off and crisp up a bit.
-Then transfer to serving plates in a 200-degree oven.
+Once done, place on a cooling rack briefly to let steam roll off and crisp up a bit.
+Then transfer to serving plates in a 200-degree F (93 C) oven.
 Serve warm with almond butter, roasted stone fruit and maple syrup, or whatever toppings you desire.

-*Yields 3 large waffles (Plenty for 2 people) - double or triple for more as these make great freezer waffles to toast up in the mornings for a quick breakfast.
+*Recipe (as originally written) yields 3 large waffles (plenty for 2 people) - double or triple for more as these make great freezer waffles to toast up in the mornings for a quick breakfast.